traderjoe-xyz/sol-token-mill/README.md

-# Joelana
+# Sol-Token-Mill

-LFJ's Solana smart contracts.
+Token Mill smart contracts for Solana.
+Built by LFJ.
 Javascript scripts work with [Bun](https://bun.sh/), to install dependencies, run `bun install`.

 ## Token Mill

 Token launchpad using customizable bonding curve.
 Includes fee sharing (to protocol, creator, referrals and staking), along with token vesting.
-Solidity implementation can be found at https://github.com/traderjoe-xyz/token-mill.
+Solidity implementation can be found at <TBD>.

 ### Testing